digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 Place value allows us to understand the significance and contribution of each digit within a number based on its position, with each position representing a different power of the base of the number system.

-Let’s return to our binary example.
+Now that we better understand the concept of weight, let's return to our binary example.

+-->

 Decimal value: 7